Malcolm-Q/LC-LateGameUpgrades/TS_README.md

 * __Locksmith - $640__
     * Makes noise when picking, makes a lot of noise when failing.
-    * Just run into a locked door to start the minigame.
+    * Just run into/interact with a locked door to start the minigame.
     * Strike the pins in the order they flash to unlock the door.

 * __Portable Teleporter - $300__